 There’s much to like about Coleus plants, grown indoors and out.
 What attracts most of us to Coleus is not its flower, but the colorful leaves.
 They are good candidates for a shade garden.
 Coleus plants are very popular for container gardening and hanging baskets.
 They also look great planted directly in the garden in groups, as a bedding plant, or as borders.
 And they make great indoor houseplants, too.
-Indoors, Coleus houseplants require low light conditions, making them perfect for your home.
+Indoors, Coleus houseplants grow in low light conditions, making them perfect for your home.

 Did you Know?
 Coleus plants are members of the Mint family!
 There are over 3,500 members of this big, big plant family.